Peak Sells 10 Million Copies, Proving Game Jams Still Launch Hits

 Why It Works

 Peak taps into the same magic that made games like Human: Fall Flat and Getting Over It into cult favorites: accessible mechanics with a high skill ceiling, wrapped in moments that are inherently shareable.
+It is a textbook example of the core loop principles that keep players coming back.
 The difference is Peak’s focus on cooperative play, turning what could be a solo frustration simulator into a bonding experience.

 If you enjoy games that blend skill with chaos, check out our best indie roguelike games for more titles that nail that “one more try” feeling.